 The northern Lake Region of Italy at the foot of the Alps and on the border of Switzerland provides a spectacular display of natural beauty.
 Most locations are directly on the lake with snow capped mountains in the background.
 There are three primary lakes—Como, Maggiore, Garda plus the tiny but charming Lake Orta.
-In some cases it is even possible to arrive to the ceremony via private boat.
+In many cases it is possible to arrive to the ceremony via private boat.

 All of the lakes are best reached by flying into the Milan airport.
 Lake Como, Maggiore and Garda are about a one hour train ride from central Milan.
 Lake Orta is a little further away and more difficult to reach via public transportation.